BISrat3/Style-App/README.md

 - To start the server, run python3 manage.py runserver

 ## Future Features
 No add to cart/remove and filter items by price functionality.
-I didn't get enough time to implement it at that moment.
-I will do it later on.
-Adding an admin dashboard for managing products, see the order details and status order for each order.
+I will implement it later on with the full features of this e-commerce site and also add an admin dashboard for managing products, see the order details and status order for each order.